MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineEnhancedEmergencyServiceDisclaimer.md

 ## SYNOPSIS
 Use the `Set-CsOnlineEnhancedEmergencyServiceDisclaimer` cmdlet to record your organization's acceptance of the enhanced emergency service terms and conditions.
-Any tenant administrator can accept the terms and conditions.
+Any tenant administrator can accept the terms and conditions.It only needs to done if you use Microsoft Calling Plans and it only needs to be done once.

 As the output the cmdlet will show the emergency service disclaimer and that it has been accepted.
+You can use Get-CsOnlineEnhancedEmergencyServiceDisclaimer to see the status of the emergency service disclaimer.

 ## SYNTAX